 One of the most active field of research has been to analyse a general approach to Neutron Stars based on the Thomas-Fermi ultrarelativistic equations amply adopted in the study of superheavy nuclei.
-The aim is to have a unified approach both to superheavy nuclei, up to atomic numbers of the order of 10^5 - 10^6 , and to what we have called Massive Nuclear Cores.
-These Massive Nuclear Cores are
+The aim is to have a unified approach both to superheavy nuclei, up to atomic numbers of the order of $10^5-10^6$ , and to what we have called "Massive Nuclear Density Cores".
+These massive nuclear density cores are

-- characterized by atomic number of the order of 1057; - composed by neutrons, protons and electrons in β-equilibrium; - expected to be kept at nuclear density by self gravity.
+- characterized by atomic number of the order of 10; - composed by neutrons, protons and electrons in β-equilibrium; - expected to be kept at nuclear density by self gravity.

-The analysis of superheavy nuclei has historically represented a major field of research, guided by Prof. V. Popov and Prof. W. Greiner and their schools.
+The analysis of superheavy nuclei has historically represented a major field of research, developed by Prof. V. Popov and Prof. W. Greiner and their schools.
 This same problem was studied in the context of the relativistic Thomas-Fermi equation also by R. Ruffini and L. Stella, already in the 80s.
 The recent approach was started with the Ph.D.
 Thesis of M. Rotondo and has shown the possibility to extrapolate this treatment of superheavy nuclei to the case of Massive Nuclear Cores.
-The very unexpected result has been that also around these massive cores there is the distinct possibility of having an electromagnetic field close to the critical value $E_c = \frac{m_e^2 c^3}{e\hbar}$, although localized in a very narrow shell of the order of the electron Compton wavelength (see Fig. 3.1, 3.2).
+The very unexpected result has been that also around these massive cores there is the distinct possibility of having an electromagnetic field close to the critical value $E_c = \frac{m_c^2 c^3}{e\hbar}$ , although localized in a very narrow shell of the order of the electron Compton wavelength (see Fig. 3.1, 3.2).